 MISM students starting in a 12-month track are not required to complete an internship.
-Students starting in the 16-month and 21-month track are required to hold a summer internship after completing two semesters of the MISM program.
-The completion of an internship is a graduation requirement for the 16-month and 21-month tracks.
+Students starting in the 16-month track are required to hold a summer internship after completing two semesters of the MISM program.
+The completion of an internship is a graduation requirement for the 16-month track.